angelinaesta/photometric-pipeline/README.md

    - and secondary eclipse duration (in hours).
 3) m

-# To demo the software with the sample text file and confirmed information:
+# To demo the software with the sample text file:

 1)  Change the name of the sample file to pipeline_inputs.txt so the tool can read it in.
 2)  When asked which object's lightcurves you would like analyzed, enter TIC 288878839